Lecrapouille/Robotik/README.md

 **🤖 Robot**

 - Entry-point class for robot description and manipulation.
-- Manages kinematic chain (joints + links) through a scene graph (also know as kinemetic tree).
+- Manages kinematic chain (joints + links) through a kinematic tree (also know as kinemetic tree).
 - Can be displayed by the Viewer.
 - Used by external algorithms (i.e. inverse kinematic solver, ...)